Register & Setting up a UK Limited Company

 Directors pay tax on 250,000

 Although both entities are effectively taxed on £500,000 with in the company, the tax is split between the company and the directors.
-The company will pay tax at 20% on the retained £250,000 whilst the directors will be taxed at income tax rates (up to 40%) on the £250,000 paid to them.
+The company will pay corporation tax at 21% on the retained £250,000 whilst the directors will be taxed at income tax rates (up to 40%) on the £250,000 paid to them.

 Email This Page Print This Page